 Step 4.
-As soon as practical after receiving the written or verbal complaint, the alleged policy violator will be informed of the allegations.
+In most cases, Aas soon as practical after receiving the written or verbal complaint, the alleged policy violator will be informed of the allegations.
 The alleged violator will have the opportunity to answer questions and respond to the allegations.
+The city will follow any other applicable policies or laws in the investigatory process.